Vyral/base-template/_posts/2018-09-18-what-positive-cash-flow-looks-like.md

 {% include youtube.html %}

-To give you an example of how rental income properties are used to generate positive cash flow, I’ll tell you about a situation I came across recently.

-This situation involved a family who owned a home for two years and then decided they wanted to buy another one.
-The mortgage payment for their first home was approximately $1,400 a month, so they converted their current home into a rental home and found a tenant who was willing to pay them $1,900 a month in rent.
+I recently encountered a family who had owned a home for two years before deciding they wanted to buy another one.
+The mortgage payment for their first home was approximately $1,400 a month, so instead of selling it, they converted it into a rental home and found a tenant who was willing to pay them $1,900 a month in rent

 {% include pullquote.html %}